Ell1ott/cheapies-app/README.md

 ## Contributions

 We welcome contributions!
 If you have an idea, find a bug, or want to improve the app, feel free to open a pull request or an issue.
 All suggestions are appreciated.

-## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
-You are free to share and adapt the code, but commercial use is not allowed.
-For more details, refer to the LICENSE file.